 Settlers Honey has well established itself as one of New Zealand's largest Mānuka Honey producers.

 Experiencing exponential growth Settlers Honey now has a team of 80 employees (and growing), over 20,000 beehives, approx one billion bees (in peak season) and produces over 450 tonnes of honey year after year.

-Our honey is processed in our very own state of the art Extraction, processing and packing facilities, with a capacity to pack up to 20,000 jars a day.
+Our honey is processed in our very own Medical grade Extraction, processing and packing facilities, with a capacity to pack up to 20,000 jars a day.
 Ensuring there is more than enough premium Settlers Honey goodness to go around!

 To this day we remain 100% New Zealand owned and operated.